 What you get: With one-third of your daily value of vitamin C and 3 grams of fiber in every cup, these vegetables are a healthy choice.

-In your garden: Snap peas are hardy legumes that germinate in soil temperatures as low as 40øF, but don't do so well in hot and dry weather.
+In your garden: If you're starting from seeds, snap peas are hardy legumes that germinate in soil temperatures as low as 40℉, but don't do so well in hot and dry weather.
 Plant your peas so that they can mature as early as your planting schedule allows and sow more seeds when cooler fall days return.

 Related: Healthy Snap Pea Recipes